MicrosoftDocs/windows-dev-docs/hub/apps/design/basics/titlebar-design.md

 ---
-description: A high-level look at app patterns commonly used across our in-box applications.
+description: Design the title bar of a desktop app to match the personality of the app.
 title: Windows app title bar
 template: detail.hbs
-ms.date: 09/30/2021
+ms.date: 11/30/2021
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium